German Empire: Legacy

 The defeat and aftermath of the First World War and the penalties imposed by the Treaty of Versailles shaped the positive memory of the Empire, especially among Germans who distrusted and despised the Weimar Republic.
 Conservatives, liberals, socialists, nationalists, Catholics and Protestants all had their own interpretations, which led to a fractious political and social climate in Germany in the aftermath of the empire's collapse.

 War flag of the German Empire used since 1903.
 In 1956, the Iron Cross was re-introduced as the symbol of the Bundeswehr, the modern German armed forces.

 Under Bismarck, a united German state had finally been achieved, but it remained a Prussian-dominated state and did not include German Austria as Pan-German nationalists had desired.
 The influence of Prussian militarism, the Empire's colonial efforts and its vigorous, competitive industrial prowess all gained it the dislike and envy of other nations.
-The German Empire enacted a number of progressive reforms, such as Europe's first social welfare system and freedom of press.
+The German Empire enacted a number of progressive reforms, such as Europe's first social welfare system and freedom of the press.
 There was also a modern system for electing the federal parliament, the Reichstag, in which every adult man had one vote.
-This enabled the Social Democrats and the Catholic Centre Party to play considerable roles in the empire's political life despite the continued hostility of Prussian aristocrats.
+This enabled the Social Democrats and the Catholic Center Party to play considerable roles in the empire's political life despite the continued hostility of Prussian aristocrats.

-The era of the German Empire is well remembered in Germany as one of great cultural and intellectual vigour.
+The era of the German Empire is well remembered in Germany as one of great cultural and intellectual vigor.
 Thomas Mann published his novel Buddenbrooks in 1901.
-Theodor Mommsen received the Nobel prize for literature a year later for his Roman history.
+Theodor Mommsen received the Nobel Prize in Literature a year later for his Roman history.
 Painters like the groups Der Blaue Reiter and Die Brücke made a significant contribution to modern art.
 The AEG turbine factory in Berlin by Peter Behrens from 1909 was a milestone in classic modern architecture and an outstanding example of emerging functionalism.
 The social, economic, and scientific successes of this Gründerzeit, or founding epoch, have sometimes led the Wilhelmine era to be regarded as a golden age.

 In the field of economics, the "Kaiserzeit" laid the foundation of Germany's status as one of the world's leading economic powers.
 The iron and coal industries of the Ruhr, the Saar and Upper Silesia especially contributed to that process.
 The first motorcar was built by Karl Benz in 1886.
-The enormous growth of industrial production and industrial potential also led to a rapid urbanisation of Germany, which turned the Germans into a nation of city dwellers.
+The enormous growth of industrial production and industrial potential also led to a rapid urbanization of Germany, which turned the Germans into a nation of city dwellers.
 More than 5 million people left Germany for the United States during the 19th century.